ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

       ------------------|                   /
                         |-----------------/
       ```
+   4. Usually next to the symbol, the _Boolean algebra_ expression of the logic function of the gate is shown.
+For example, the following is the expression for the OR gate:
+      ```
+                  _____
+                  _   _
+      Y = A + B = A + B
+      ```
+      The remarkable property of Boolean algebra to describe precisely logical function makes it so important for electronics.
+More on this in the next section.
-   4. The different packages are shown and their pinouts. _You should make sure you are looking at the right package!_
+   5. The different packages are shown and their pinouts. _You should make sure you are looking at the right package!_
-   5. Optionally, the underlying circuit schematic is shown.
+   6. Optionally, the underlying circuit schematic is shown.
       1. You may notice that none of our gates have open collector outputs.
 Instead, they have _totem-pole_ outputs.
-   6. The timing diagrams are shown.
+   7. The timing diagrams are shown.
 They contain, among other parameters:
       1. The signal propagation time.
       2. The switching speed.
       3. The trigger levels.
-   7. Various other physical and electrical operating characteristics are specified.
+   8. Various other physical and electrical operating characteristics are specified.
 Some of those are:
       1. Most importantly for us is the logic-high voltage, which for our gates is 5V.
       2. Load drive capabilities.